 Animal use is overseen by the Institutional Animal Care and Use Committee (IACUC) and the US Army Animal Care and Use Review Office (ACURO).
 Animal use reports are submitted annually to Congress and the US Department of Agriculture (USDA).

-We are accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC ) and an institutional member of the American Association for Laboratory Animal Science (AALAS ).
+We are an institutional member of the American Association for Laboratory Animal Science (AALAS), and accredited by AAALAC International.